 07.09 Resident Inspector Relocation.
 All resident inspector assignments will stipulate a seven-year maximum tour length.
 This policy does not preclude resident inspectors from relocating for promotions, voluntary reassignments, or management-directed reassignments.

 Resident inspectors are expected to relocate from the site assignment after 7 years.
 Resident inspectors due to rotate during the winter months or early spring may be granted an extension to the summer months with Regional Administrator approval.
-Any other extensions beyond the 7-year maximum tour length must be approved by the Deputy Executive Director for Materials, Waste, Research, State, Tribal
+Any other extensions beyond the 7-year maximum tour length must be approved by the Deputy Executive Director for Materials, Waste, Research, State, Tribal, Compliance, Administration, and Human Capital Programs (DEDM).

 As resident inspectors approach the 7-year point at a site, the agency will consider inspector requests for a lateral transfer.
 Earlier transfers can be made when consistent with agency needs.
 In either case, resident inspectors are encouraged to make their desires and career goals known to their management as far in advance as possible.